 Leo Tolstoy did intensive field, social, and historical research to write an objectively “factual” account of the 1812 French invasion of Russia and its consequences for the Russian aristocracy, as well as determining the fates of countless ordinary people.
 He discovered that the historical Truth could not be described by only the historical facts.1 In order to tell the story as it related to the lives of real human beings, Tolstoy had to write War and Peace,2 a book that is “strictly speaking neither novel, nor epic, nor historical chronicle, nor philosophical inquiry; rather, it inherits characteristics of all four to embody an expressive life entirely its own.”3

-But what happens when people, who may have a lower “pre-Human” level of consciousness than Tolstoy’s, realize that facts don’t “simply” make a story True?
+But what happens when people, who may have a lower, “pre-Human” level of consciousness than Tolstoy’s artistic consciousness, realize that facts don’t “simply” make a story True?
 Tolstoy labored greatly over his efforts to write the Truth as an artist instead of truths as an historian.
 But not every person is a creative artist,4 especially in a nation that values the technologies of existence over the art of living.
 Consequently, naïve people may come to believe that facts are irrelevant to truth in order to avoid the much more difficult task of judging how to match a myriad of competing facts with a multitude of little truths.

 Facts and Truth have a complicated relationship.
 Even though he didn’t like it, Tolstoy was able to accept this fact and he had the skill, intelligence, and consciousness to paint one of the most vibrantly truthful portraits of the human condition that has ever been written.

 Tolstoy transcended the inadequacy of facts to create the higher representation of Truth that speaks to humanity as a whole.
 His literary writing and his approach to religion5 indicate that Tolstoy functioned at the Human level of consciousness—from the quadrune mind model’s perspective.